Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Location of variability types in the CaMD

-There are several effects that can influence the average location of a star in the CaMD (in both axis), including interstellar extinction, stellar multiplicity, rotation, inclination of the rotation axis, and chemical composition.
+Several effects can influence the average location of a star in the CaMD (in both axes), including interstellar extinction, stellar multiplicity, rotation, inclination of the rotation axis, and chemical composition.
 In this work, we do not correct for such phenomena and instead rely on the apparent magnitudes and colours measured by \gaia, computing `absolute' magnitudes using \gaia parallaxes.
 We note that interstellar extinction and reddening can be significant at the considered distances (up to $1$\,kpc), in particular for objects in the Galactic plane.
-This leads to distortions of certain observed features, such as the long tail in the red clump extending to redder and fainter magnitudes.
+This leads to distortions of certain observed features, such as the long tail in the red clump, which extends to redder and fainter magnitudes.

-The stellar variability aspects covered in the second Data Release of \gaia include a limited number of variability classes \citep{DPACP-49}, namely, Long Period Variables, Cepheids, RR\,Lyrae stars, SX\,Phoenicis/$\delta$\,Scuti stars, and rotation-modulated solar-like variability (i.e., all late-type BY\,Draconis stars).
-Short time-scale variability (within one day) was explored irrespective of the physical origin of the variability \citep{Roelens_2018}, though stars classified as eclipsing binaries were removed as planned to first appear in the third Data Release of \gaia.
-The stars presented in this section are solely based on the crossmatch with known objects in the literature.
+The stellar variability aspects covered in the second Data Release of \gaia include a limited number of variability classes \citep{DPACP-49}: long-period variables, Cepheids, RR\,Lyrae stars, SX\,Phoenicis/$\delta$\,Scuti stars, and rotation-modulated solar-like variability (i.e. all late-type BY\,Draconis stars).
+Short-timescale variability (within one day) was explored regardless of the physical origin of the variability \citep{Roelens_2018}, although stars that are classified as eclipsing binaries were removed as planned to first appear in the third Data Release of \gaia.
+The stars presented in this section are solely based on the cross-match with known objects in the literature.
 The list of variability types presented here is not meant to be comprehensive.